George-oikonomou/projectForJava2/documentation/ICSFile_doc.md

     - we initialize an arraylist where the events that come from the file will be saved in
     - we create an input stream of the file, then we build with it a calendar object from the ical4j this object will give us the property of extracting the events as different components.
-    - we are looping throw the events from the calendar we just created.
+    - we are looping through the events from the calendar we just created.
     - we check what type of events are in this calendar if they are vEvents (appointments) we create an appointment object using the data from the component, and we add it to the list same for vTodo (projects)
     - if there is something wrong with the information of a single event, for example a vTodo does not contain